School Segregation Today

 Ultimately, in order to overcome school segregation, it is up to American citizens to reform the way schools are integrated.
 If you too want to change the way we fund our schools join me in this petition.
 By changing the way we fund our schools, we can provide an equal, advanced education for all students.

-Caroline Escobar needs your help with “School Districs : School Segregation Today”.
-Join Caroline and 374 supporters today.
+N A needs your help with “School Districs : School Segregation Today”.
+Join N and 380 supporters today.